C2G Team as of 1 October 2023

 Anita enjoys sports and discovering all the wonders of nature.

-Janos Pasztor (a Hungarian and a Swiss citizen) is Carnegie Council senior fellow and executive director of the Carnegie Climate Governance Initiative (C2G).
+Janos Pasztor (a Hungarian and a Swiss citizen) is Senior Fellow of the Carnegie Council for Ethics in International Affairs, and is Executive Director of the Carnegie Climate Governance Initiative (C2G).

-He has over 35 years of work experience in the areas of energy, environment, climate change, and sustainable development.
-Before taking up his current assignment he was UN assistant secretary-general for climate change in New York under Secretary-General Ban Ki-moon.
+He has four decades of work experience in the areas of energy, environment, climate change, and sustainable development.
+Before taking up his current assignment he was UN Assistant Secretary-General for Climate Change in New York under Secretary-General Ban Ki-moon.

 He has BSc and MSc degrees from the Massachusetts Institute of Technology (MIT).